Mom, it’s time for the quiz!

-As I was discussing with Maria, when you look at Repertory rubrics, you have to always be thinking!
+As I was saying to Maria, when you look at Repertory rubrics, you have to always be thinking!
 Rhus tox is a polychrest, meaning it covers many diseases and conditions as long as you find its famous characteristics in the case, like “better heat”!
 So when an expected remedy like Rhus tox is suspiciously missing from a rubric, ask yourself, “Can this rubric be worded differently and found somewhere else?
 Maybe in another chapter or even in the same chapter?”
-Give that a try and you might find a much more inclusive rubric, or worded in the contrary way as “worse” this or “worse” that instead of “better” this or that!
+Give that a try and you might find a much more inclusive rubric, or worded in the contrary way as “worse” this or “worse” that instead of “better” this or better that!
 “Better heat” can also be found as “Cold agg.”
 Sometimes what you want isn’t in the chapter you think it ought to be in so you have to go to “Generals”, or “Mind”, etc. to find it.
-Sometimes what you think ought to be in the “Abdomen” chapter is actually in the “Intestines” chapter, for example, and so on.
+Sometimes what you think ought to be in the “Abdomen” chapter is actually in the “Intestines” chapter, and so on.
+For example, “Diarrhea” is in the “Rectum” chapter.
+The common cold is in the “Nose” chapter under “coryza”.
+Wow.
+Now there’s a rubric that has to change!

 So, OK, listen everybody, aside from wanting to thank everyone who voted, I would also like to pay my respects to Sylvester Potts of The Contours who just passed away January 6th in Detroit, Michigan.
 He was 78 years old.

 The Contours were famous for their million-seller, “Do You Love Me (Now That I Can Dance)” from 1962 on Gordy Records, a subsidiary of Motown.

 Here is a very rare on-stage video of The Contours.
 There aren’t a lot of videos of black performers from the early days of Rock ‘n’ Roll, so, we’re lucky to have anything at all; it’s not gonna be perfect, is all I’m sayin’!
 Sylvester Potts is standing next to lead singer, Billy Gordon; watch his amazing dance moves!
 (Of course, they all CAN dance!)
 Billy Gordon calls him “Boom” because Sylvester is the bass singer, and he has a little solo spot towards the end of the song: